cdeck3r/cdeck3r.github.io/teaching/teaching.md

 ## Lectures

-Lectures are given every term at the HHZ and the Reutlingen University.
+Lectures take place every term at the HHZ and the Reutlingen University.

 #### Masters programme SCM "Services Computing" (HHZ)